 Have you heard about Postpartum Depression?
 About its Symptoms & Signs?
 The only thing which can prevent mommies from depression is AWARENESS & SELF CONTROL.

 Is Postpartum Depression is linked to Baby Gender?

-> According to WHO Study – A meta-analysis in developing countries showed that the children of mothers with postpartum depression are at greater risk of being underweight and stunted.
+- According to the WHO Study – A meta-analysis in developing countries showed that the children of mothers with postpartum depression are at greater risk of being underweight and stunted.

 What Causes the Postpartum Depression?

-Control your eating habits; don’t eat things which give you mood swings like sweets & chocolates
+- Control your eating habits; don’t eat things that give you mood swings like sweets & chocolates

 Source: WHO and WebMD